Bjarne Daniel Solli

 Bjarne Daniel Solli (7 November 1910 – 22 October 1989) was a Norwegian politician for the Labour Party.

 He was born in Lenvik Municipality.

 He was elected to the Norwegian Parliament from Troms county in 1954, and was re-elected on one occasion.

 Solli was mayor of Lenvik Municipality between 1945 and 1953.
-He also served the last period 1953-1955 as a member of the executive committee of the municipal council for Lenvik.
+He also served the last period 1953-1955 as a member of the executive committee of the municipal council of Lenvik.